Kindred Spirit Editorial Policies

 Our Christian Living articles communicate truths the author has learned through experience.
 Typically, these pieces appear in the first person, with one or more stories illustrating a scriptural point.
 When writing a Christian Living article for us, please always include one or more Scripture verses.
 The article should encourage the average Christian in how to live out his or her faith in the world.
 Please include some exposition that ends with application of truth.

 Do you know a DTS graduate who is making an impact in his or her community?
 Is there something unique about the ministry or minister?
-In our profile articles our readers can learn about the kind of people DTS produces—people who have used their personal gifts well, those whose passion has inspired others, and/or people who are plugging away faithfully in obscure positions of service.
+In our profile articles our readers can learn about the kind of people DTS has trained—people using their personal gifts well, those whose passion has inspired others, and/or people who are plugging away faithfully in obscure positions of service.
 When writing a KS profile, make the story live through real-life examples and direct quotes from your subject as well as at least two other friends and/or colleagues who can support your premise.
 A well-done profile should include at least three sources.
 The profile is not a biography that provides a chronology of someone’s life.
 The focus is more on a specific time and ministry.
 Please avoid listing dates and places.
-Find a theme in the graduate’s life and work the information around that topic.
+Find a theme in the graduate’s life, and work the information around that topic.
 You are revealing faith in action.

 - Kindred Spirit conforms to the style set forth in the Chicago Manual of Style.